* Prospects of Sino-U.S. trade thaw dim over weekend

 By April Joyner

-NEW YORK, Nov 19 (Reuters) - World stocks fell on Monday as worries about softening demand for the iPhone dragged down shares of Apple Inc and persistent trade tensions between China and the United States sapped investor sentiment.
+NEW YORK, Nov 19 (Reuters) - World stock markets fell on Monday as worries about softening demand for the iPhone dragged down shares of Apple Inc and persistent trade tensions between China and the United States sapped investor sentiment.

 Concerns about slowing economic growth also pushed down the dollar.

-The U.S. benchmark S&P 500 stock index dropped as much as 2 percent following a decline in shares of Apple and its suppliers.
-The Wall Street Journal reported Apple had cut production orders in recent weeks for the iPhone models it launched in September.
+The U.S. benchmark S&P 500 stock index dropped 1.7 percent following a decline in shares of Apple and its suppliers.
+The Wall Street Journal reported Apple had cut production orders in recent weeks for iPhone models it launched in September.

 Renewed tensions between China and the United States also weighed.
 At an Asia-Pacific Economic Cooperative meeting in Papua New Guinea over the weekend, the issue prevented leaders from agreeing on a communique, the first time such an impasse had occurred in the group's history.